hblyx/DSC180_Project2/data_analysis.md

 ### Community analysis

-For the paper communities, all communities have higher internal density represented by the positive density gap.
+For the CORA paper communities, all communities have higher internal density represented by the positive density gap.
 Accordingly, the average density illustrates a large density gap, 0.6199.
 Therefore, we can obviously see that community structure is obvious in this dataset in terms of community topology.

 ## Analysis of Twitch Gamer
 ### Degree distribution